-The Agriculture Bill, which was first announced in 2017 and is now gathering momentum, talks of a complete overhaul of farming subsidies.
-It suggests that farmers would, if enacted, no longer be paid simply for farming, but for providing a ‘public good.’
+The Agriculture Act, which gained royal assent in November 2020, makes provision for a complete overhaul of farming subsidies.
+Under the Act, farmers will no longer be paid simply for farming, but for providing a ‘public good.’
 This is likely to include implementing measures to increase environmental protection, biodiversity or public access, specifically relating to:

 What is the Environment Bill?